tanveer-kader/rdbms-with-mysql/README.md

 DROP DATABASE myDB;
 ```

-Disable Modification
-cannot make any modifications, can access data only.
+`READ ONLY`: disable modification.cannot make any modifications, can access data only.

 > make myDB read only.